nazarena254/AjaxForms/notes.md

 #### GET Request
 To check if the nickname is already taken or not by sending a GET request to the server

+#### Serialize
+The serialized values can be used in the URL query string when making an AJAX request

 ### Conclusion
 AJAX is the best way to perform asynchronous tasks in Django, at least on a small scale.
 If you want to do an asynchronous task on a bigger scale, you could do socket programming in Django or use front-end JavaScript libraries such as Angular, Vue, or React